A pilgrim converted a cobra to the holy life.

 When the pilgrim returned, he was shocked by the snake's condition.

 "The boys attack me," it said.
-"But I kept my vow!"
+"But I keep my vow!"

 Inspired by: Tales and Parables of Sri Ramakrishna